Wiki · Individual Player · Last reviewed June 24, 2026

 Background

 Pachocki's public record begins in theoretical computer science and competitive programming.
-OpenAI's 2024 appointment note says he holds a PhD in theoretical computer science from Carnegie Mellon University.
-The Competitive Programming Hall of Fame lists him among high-performing major-contest participants under the handle "meret."
+OpenAI's appointment note says he holds a PhD in theoretical computer science from Carnegie Mellon University, and CMU's record identifies his 2016 thesis as Graphs and Beyond: Faster Algorithms for High Dimensional Convex Optimization.
+The Competitive Programming Hall of Fame and IOI statistics list him under the handle "meret" and record major contest results including an IOI 2009 silver medal and a second-place gold-medal finish with the University of Warsaw at the 2012 ACM-ICPC World Finals.

 OpenAI Role

-Pachocki joined OpenAI in 2017, according to OpenAI's announcement naming him chief scientist.
-OpenAI says he later served as Director of Research and spearheaded the development of GPT-4 and OpenAI Five, while contributing to fundamental work in large-scale reinforcement learning and deep-learning optimization.
+Pachocki joined OpenAI in 2017, according to the company's chief-scientist announcement.
+OpenAI says he later served as Director of Research and spearheaded GPT-4 and OpenAI Five, while contributing to large-scale reinforcement learning and deep-learning optimization.

 GPT-4 is the model family that made OpenAI's frontier status durable after ChatGPT's public breakthrough.
 OpenAI's GPT-4 contributions page identifies Pachocki as "Overall lead" and "optimization lead" for GPT-4.
 It also lists him in OpenAI Evals, capability evaluations, and blog-and-paper content contributions.

-That credit pattern is important.
-GPT-4 was not only a bigger model; it was a deployed institution involving pretraining, optimization, post-training, safety evaluation, capability prediction, infrastructure, product integration, and public documentation.
+That credit pattern is important because GPT-4 was not just a larger model.
+It was a deployed system involving pretraining, optimization, post-training, safety evaluation, capability prediction, infrastructure, product integration, and public documentation.
 Pachocki's listed responsibilities connect the technical core of model training to the evaluation and release apparatus around it.

 Before GPT-4, Pachocki was publicly visible in OpenAI's reinforcement-learning work.
 He was listed as an author on the 2018 OpenAI Five milestone, where a team of neural networks began defeating amateur human teams at Dota 2.
 OpenAI later wrote that OpenAI Five defeated the Dota 2 world champion Team OG and demonstrated that self-play reinforcement learning could reach superhuman performance on a difficult task.